 The master of ceremonies sets the tone for a live event.
 However, too many companies and associations overlook the impact on their conference brought by the person in this role.
 The EmCee is the host of the show and if they are not 100% engaged and engaging, the attendees will know it.
 Selecting an interesting master of ceremonies will have a huge impact on everyone who participates in your conference.

 From the moment an event starts participants are excited for what will happen.
 Energy and stage presence are the first keys to an amazing master of ceremonies.
 But there is so much more involved to making sure that the whole conference runs smoothly.
 The job of the MC is do do so much more than introduce the speakers.

-Depending on the type of event you will seek different types of people.
-For a wedding reception you will want someone different than for a tech corporations users conference.
-A legal industry gathering is very different that a fitness convention.
-You many want a musician or a comedian, but some groups want a business professional.
+Depending on the type of event you will seek different types of people to fill the role of master of ceremonies.
+For a wedding reception you will want someone different than for a tech corporation users conference.
+A legal industry gathering is very different than a fitness convention.
+You many want a musician or a comedian, but some groups will need a business professional.
 You should look to those who have the right background and experience to engage your audience.
 The decision between a speaker or performance artist is not something to be taken lightly.

 Know Your Purpose